Dialpad LogoDialpad Logo Icon

 There are the RTA (Real-time Assist) cards, which are tailored notes that pop up on agents’ screens when certain keywords or phrases are spoken in a conversation.
 Our managers can create RTA cards for any topic or tricky question that we get, from pricing to features to objection handling, and set them to trigger automatically:

-Screenshot of Dialpad's real time assist card feature popping up helpful notes for an agent or rep when a tricky question comes up on a call.
+Screenshot of Dialpad's AI-powered real time assist card feature that is useful for an agent or rep when a tricky question comes up on a call

 This way, they don’t have to personally coach every call, and agents (even new hires!) are still empowered to answer questions and solve problems on their own.